awsbosnia/awsbosnia.com/README.md

 # AWS Community Bosnia
 Welcome to the AWS Community Bosnia web page.
 This is a place where you can find all the information about AWS Community Bosnia, our events, and our community.

+We aim to spread knowledge about Amazon Web Services and Cloud Computing.

+The first AWS User Group in Bosnia was created in early 2016 in Mostar.
+It was the second AWS group in South-Eastern Europe.
+Thanks to the work of AWS enthusiasts, in addition to Mostar, two AWS User Groups were created in Sarajevo and Banja Luka.
+With over 600 members, the AWS community is the largest IT community in Bosnia.

+Group activities include:
+- conference organizations
+- meetups
+- online meetups
+- workshops
+- bootcamps

+The speakers are some of the biggest AWS experts from the country, region and the world.
+Through these activities, the AWS community helps anyone interested in Cloud Computing and AWS to learn, share their knowledge, and achieve certification.

+To stay in the loop with our activities, follow the hashtag #AWSBosnia on social media.

 ## Community AWS Balkans Office Hours
 Each last Friday of the month we are organising Community AWS Balkans Office Hours to discuss the latest AWS news.